blindnet-io/product-management/refs/schemas/RFC-rights-request-interoperability-format.md

 **TBD** How will users (or other contributors) benefit from this work?
 What would be the headline in documentation, release notes or blog post?

+## Terminology

+We use the terms "Rights Request" and "Data Rights Request" interchangeably.

 ## Proposal

-**TBD - Clémentine: you can imput your lists of request types, tratment types etc here.**This is the meat of the document, where you explain your proposal.
+**TBD - Clémentine: you can imput your lists of request types, tratment types etc here.**

+This is the meat of the document, where you explain your proposal.
 If you have multiple alternatives, be sure to use sub-sections for better separation of the idea, and list pros/cons to each approach.
 If there are alternatives that you have eliminated, you should also list those here, and explain why you believe